Oklahoma Baptist Homes for Children

-Oklahoma Baptist Homes for Children (OBHC) provides homes for children affected by abuse, abandonment, neglect, or poverty.
+Oklahoma Baptist Homes for Children (OBHC) is a nonprofit organization which aims to provide homes for children affected by abuse, abandonment, neglect, or poverty.
 Founded in 1903 as an orphan's home, the Baptist Homes for Children is a family-style residential care facility with eight children residing in cottages on four campuses across the state.

 Public schools and local Southern Baptist churches assist in educational and religious goals.
 Houseparents provide a family atmosphere and training.

 Oklahoma Baptist Homes for Children is the largest provider of private, not-for-profit, residential childcare in the state of Oklahoma, United States.
 The organization operates solely on private donations and contributions and does not accept any state or federal funding.

 OBHC has four residential care campuses: